Skip to main content

 • management of the school.

-These aspects are addressed in the requirements laid down for schools in the legislation and, thus, can be evaluated in external inspections (these requirements defined the foci of external evaluations of schools conducted until the end of the school year 2020/2021; see “Reforms in the last decade” in Chapter 11.1).
-The requirements are common to nursery schools and other preschool education settings and schools (identical requirements for schools at all levels of education, including schools for adults and other institutions of the school education system providing adult education), except that results of external exams for pupils are additionally considered in the case of primary and post-primary schools and adult education institutions.
+These aspects are addressed in the requirements laid down for schools in the legislation and, thus, can also be evaluated in external inspections (these requirements defined the foci of external evaluations of schools conducted until the end of the school year 2020/2021; see “Reforms in the last decade” in Chapter 11.1).
+The requirements are common to nursery schools and other preschool education settings and schools (identical requirements for schools at all levels of education, including schools for adults and other institutions of the school education system providing adult education), except that results of external exams for pupils and learners are additionally considered in the case of primary and post-primary schools and adult education institutions.

 The legislation specifies 9 general requirements for schools (and other institutions of the school education system) listed below, each together with a more detailed description.